ymkim-ssplab/ymkim-ssplab.github.io/_pages/about.md

 ## Latest News

-- April 2026: Accepted for publication in the *Environmental Management (SCIE)*, with Han Jinhee as first author and Yoomi Kim as corresponding author
+- April 2026: Paper accepted in *Environmental Management* (SCIE), with Han Jinhee as first author and Yoomi Kim as corresponding author
 - March 2026: Invited talk at the Public Research Seminar of the Research Center for Sustainability and Environment, Shiga University, Japan <br>  “Evidence-Based Research on Environmental Policy for Resilient Cities”

 <br>